-However, all of this left me wondering a few questions.
+It left me wondering a few questions about youth empowerment.

-When considering youth empowerment, I think about some elemental themes and questions that arise.
+When considering youth empowerment, I think about themes.

 - Choice: At what point should children and youth have access to options adults deem as unhealthy and disempowering?